z4kn4fein/stashbox/docs/docs/guides/service-resolution.md

 <CodeDescPanel>
 <div>

-When you only want to build up an instance from a type on the fly without a registration, you can use the container's `.Activate()` method.
+You can use the container's `.Activate()` method when you only want to build up an instance from a type on the fly without registration.

-It also allows dependency overriding with `object` arguments and performs member injection on the created instance (when configured).
+It allows dependency overriding with `object` arguments and performs property/field/method injection (when configured).

 It works like `Activator.CreateInstance()` except that Stashbox supplies the dependencies.